-- (i) Exchange rate crawl: The exchange rate should resume a 6.0% crawl for 2025, starting with a one-off adjustment to 0.2471 with the same reasoning as the Governor's to compensate for time lost. - (ii) KFR: The KFR to increase by 0.5 percentage points to 4.5%, to compensate for the adjustment in the exchange rate. - (iii) CRR: To be reduced to 11% as a policy shift to market-based instruments.
+- (i) Exchange rate crawl: The exchange rate should resume its crawl like arrangement, starting with a one-off adjustment with the same reasoning as the Governor's to compensate for time lost. - (ii) KFR: The KFR to increase by 0.5 percentage points to 4.5%, to compensate for the adjustment in the exchange rate. - (iii) CRR: To be reduced to 11% as a policy shift to market-based instruments.
 The CRR reduction also allows commercials banks sufficient liquidity, given that liquidity is unevenly distributed.
 Furthermore, the higher CRR penalty limits banks' access to the 50% CRR available to them.
-The lowering of the CRR will help alleviate liquidity constrained banks. - (iv) Repo/Reverse Repo margins: Maintain the repo margins - (v) 28-day CBB auction volume: To increase the 28-day CBB auction volume and neutralize the liquidity impact of the CRR reduction, the change in CRR provides commercial banks with sufficient liquidity.
+The lowering of the CRR will help alleviate liquidity constrained banks. - (iv) Repo/Reverse Repo margins: Maintain the repo margins no change required at this time.

+(v) 28-day CBB auction volume: To increase the 28-day CBB auction volume and neutralize the liquidity impact of the CRR reduction, the change in CRR provides commercial banks with sufficient liquidity.
 Since liquidity is unevenly distributed, the higher CRR penalty limits banks' access to the 50% CRR available to them.
 Lowering the CRR helps alleviate liquidity constraints by allowing better access to these funds.